Ryo Hirakawa: McLaren (2023–2024)

 In September 2023, McLaren announced that Hirakawa has joined the McLaren Driver Development Programme and will be the team's reserve driver for the 2024 season.
 On 12 October 2023, Hirakawa tested Formula One machinery for the first time, driving the team's 2021-spec MCL35M at the Circuit de Barcelona-Catalunya alongside Pato O'Ward.

 Hirakawa made his debut in a Formula One race weekend at the 2024 Abu Dhabi Grand Prix, driving the McLaren MCL38 in the first practice session in place of Oscar Piastri.
 Hirakawa also participated in the post-season test in Abu Dhabi for Haas due to his links with Toyota.
 Hirakawa was paired with Esteban Ocon in order to fulfill FIA requirements for Young Driver participation (those with two or fewer F1 starts) as Oliver Bearman was ineligible after competing in three Grand Prix events in 2024.

+Alpine (2025)

+In January 2025, Alpine F1 Team announced that Hirakawa joined the team and served as test driver along with reserve driver.
+He participated with the team in FP1 at the Japanese GP.